John Sellers (surveyor)

 John Sellers (1728 – February 2, 1804) was an American scientist, politician and surveyor from Pennsylvania.
 He served in the Pennsylvania Provincial Assembly, then a unicameral legislature, representing Chester County from 1767 to 1771.
 He became a member of the Pennsylvania State Senate after its creation, representing Delaware and Philadelphia counties and the city of Philadelphia from 1790 to 1794.
 He was a founding member of the American Philosophical Society and observed the Transit of Venus in 1769.

 Early life

 John Sellers was born on September (or November) 19, 1728, at Sellers Hall in Upper Darby Township, Pennsylvania, to Sarah (née Smith) and Samuel Sellers.
-His grandfather Samuel Sellers worked as a weaver and emigrated from Derbyshire.
+He was a birthright member of the Darby Friends Meeting, and probably attended Darby Friends School (1692-1917) which taught survey.
+His grandfather Samuel Sellers worked as a weaver and emigrated from Derbyshire in 1684.

 Career

 Surveying career

 Sellers worked as a weaver.
 He was appointed surveyor by the governor to run a line from Schuylkill to Lancaster to prepare for the Strasburg Road.
 He was appointed as road commissioner of the Strasburg Road.
 He was appointed as a surveying engineer of the Union Canal.
 He was also involved in the Schuylkill-Susquehanna canal study of 1783 and the boundary commission for the newly created Delaware County in 1789.